Area Status: Open

 Winter gate on road to this trail is OPEN

-The bridge that allows access to Ramona Falls washed out this week.
-The trail is still accessible from the Ramona Falls trailhead, but hikers must use caution at the river crossing.
-The river under the washout is very swift and often carries a strong current.
+The bridge that allows access to Ramona Falls has NOT been installed The trail is still accessible from the Ramona Falls trailhead, but hikers must use caution at the river crossing.
+The river is very swift and often carries a strong current.

 River Crossing Guide (pdf)